Graduate Computing Resources

 The Lab does not own a network license for Mathematica, so if Mathematica is your tool of choice, you'll have to do a little bit of extra work to get it.
 You have two options: 1) use the university's license through the HPC system or 2) ask your advisor to purchase a student version for your personal use.

 If you can't convince your advisor, and don't want to purchase it yourself, Mathematica (currently version 7.0) is available most reliably through the university's High Performance Computing system.
-To access the HPC system computers, you will need to request an account (go here and follow the appropriate link).
+To access the HPC system computers, you will need to request an account (go to the UITS HPC Services page and follow the appropriate link).
 You will need to provide your advisor's email address so you can be "approved" before they will give you the account.
 Once you are approved, open up X11 or a terminal and ssh into the ice.hpc system, using the -Y option to allow you to use the GUI.
 The command is:

 ssh -Y (your netid here)@ice.hpc.arizona.edu (Note: "ice" might actually be out of date now...)